 Anything heavier than this is card stock, i.e. the paper used for items such as business cards, postcards, and greeting cards.
 You may see different labels used for different coatings; both 100 lb and 10 PT refer to a medium weight cardstock.
 Generally the higher the number, the heavier the paper.

-What are the difference between Uncoated, Matte and Glossy paper?
+What are the differences between Uncoated, Matte and Glossy paper?

 Uncoated paper is just that - uncoated, with a fine tooth.
 This paper is ideal for writing on.

 Matte paper is a coated stock, having a semi-gloss, satiny-smooth finish.
 This can be written on, but tends to resist some ballpoint pens and pencils.

 Glossy paper is a coated stock, having a shiny, smooth surface.
 It is not generally used for products intended to be written on.
 It is important to note that this is not a Photo Gloss or UV Coated Gloss (except where indicated in the paper options).